pfunks/TCTest/test_faq.md

 Steem is the name of the blockchain that stores all of the data and transactions, and processes all of the events that take place.
 STEEM is also a name for the system’s value token (currency).

 Steemit is simply an interface to interact with the blockchain, and view the blockchain data.

+## How is Steem different from Bitcoin?

+On a technical level, the two cryptocurrencies are running different technologies for their blockchains.
+Based on Graphene, Steem uses a system of “Witnesses” to carry out the bulk of the work involved in maintaining the blockchain.

+Regarding economic differences, Bitcoin has a maximum number of coins of 21 million and a relatively low inflation rate.
+Steem is different in that regard with no maximum number of possible coins in existence.

 ## How often does the Steem blockchain produce a block?